stathissideris/spec-provider/README.md

      spec-provider as a way to explore new datasets.

-   * You already know what shape your data is, and you just want some helping getting started writing a spec for it because your data is deeply nested, has a lot of corner cases, you're lazy etc.
+   * You already know what shape your data is, and you just want some help getting started writing a spec for it because your data is deeply nested, has a lot of corner cases, you're lazy etc.

    * You *think* you know what shape your data is, but because it's neither typed checked nor contract checked, some exceptions have